Green Naugahyde: "Lee Van Cleef"

 "Lee Van Cleef" was the second track to receive a music video, animated by the award-winning Mixtape Club.
 It begins by showing a decomposing body hanging from a tree, which twitches before falling to the ground in pieces.
 The corpse then reanimates and reassembles itself, and heads off towards a small western town to seek revenge on their sheriff, who is repeatedly shown waiting in the jailhouse, polishing his revolver.
 Along the way, the corpse horrifies and disgusts a number of civilians, and is revealed to have been a criminal identified as "L.V.C." on his wanted poster.
 As the corpse reaches the jailhouse, he and the sheriff enter into a stand-off, and though the sheriff draws first and fires several times, the corpse overpowers him.
-The sheriff is then strung up by his ankles as the corpse takes his badge and staggers off towards the sunset on the horizon, and it is revealed that the whole video was actually a movie at a drive-in theater that is being booed by the patrons, except for one young boy who applauds the film... before getting his left arm blown all to hell.
+The sheriff is then strung up by his ankles as the corpse takes his badge and staggers off towards the sunset on the horizon, and it is revealed that the video was in fact a movie at a drive-in theater that is being booed by the patrons, except for one young boy who applauds the film right before his left arm is shot, potentially by the zombie of Van Cleef.

 The corpse and sheriff characters in the video resemble the Spaghetti Western actors Lee Van Cleef and Clint Eastwood, respectively, as they appeared in Sergio Leone's Dollars Trilogy.
 The video premiered on May 21, 2012, via Conan O'Brien's website, TeamCoco.com, and its associated YouTube channel.
 It was eventually uploaded to the official YouTube channel of ATO Records on June 27.